alexandergknoll/php-email-verification/README.md

 ## Contributing

 1. Fork this repo
-2. Create a feature branch (git checkout -b my-new-feature)
+2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create new Pull Request
+5. Create a pull request